jeffreyzeller/CybersecurityPortfolio/Linux/VNC SSH Tunnel/README.md

 5. To run the file run `./VNC-SSH-TUNNEL.sh`

 6. Connect with VNC Viewer: Open your VNC client and connect to `localhost:<local-port>` (using the same local port number you specified in the SSH tunnel command).

+## Other Mentions

+Although this is written up to teach you how to a connect to a VNC Server via SSH tunnel you can use this method to connect to other FTP or SQL and many more in the same fashion.

+* For FTP Change the `remote-vnc-port` to `21`
+* To connect an SQL server change `remote-vnc-port` to `3306`